-Figure 1: Current Residential Vacant Land Supply and Forecasted Residential Land Demand Comparison housing mix occurring within the City.
-There would be lower demand for residential land if the City moves to a higher density building mix.
+Figure 1: Current Residential Vacant Land Supply and Forecasted Residential Land Demand Comparison moves to a higher density building mix.
+Conversely, there would be a higher demand for land if there is a higher ratio of low-density residential development.

-The residential land supply and demand is assuming a mix of 60% single unit dwellings, 10% row dwellings, and 30% high density multi-unit dwelling buildings.
-This assumption is based on the existing
+The residential land supply and demand is assuming a mix of 60% single unit dwellings, 10% row dwellings, and 30% high density multi-dwelling buildings.
+This assumption is based on the existing housing mix occurring within the City.
+There would be lower demand for residential land if the City